A Subexponential Quantum Algorithm for the Semidirect Discrete Logarithm Problem: Structure of the Exponents

 With this in mind, we make the following definition.
 For now we will dispense with our notion of an easy, parameterised family of semigroups, since the results presented in this section apply to any fixed semigroup.
 In fact, for compactness of exposition, for the remainder of this section by $G$ we mean an arbitrary finite (semi)group, and by $End(G)$ we mean its associated endomorphism semigroup. \begin{definition} For a pair $(g,\phi)\in G\times End(G)$, define

 \end{definition} We will often write $\mathcal{X}_{(g,\phi)}$ as $\mathcal{X}$ when clear from context.
 Certainly this object is neither a group nor a semigroup - numerous counterexamples can be found whereby multiplication of elements in this set are not contained in the set - but we can make some progress by borrowing from the standard theory of monogenic semigroups; presented, for example, in \cite{howie1995fundamentals}.
-Since $\mathcal{X}\subset G$, $\mathcal{X}$ is finite - the set $\{x\in\mathbb{N}:\exists y\quad s(g,\phi,x)=s(g,\phi,y)\}$ must therefore be non-empty, else it is in bijection with the natural numbers.
-We may therefore choose its smallest element, say $n$.
+Since $\mathcal{X}\subset G$, $\mathcal{X}$ is finite --- the set $\{x\in\mathbb{N}:\exists y\neq x\quad s(g,\phi,x)=s(g,\phi,y)\}$ must therefore be non-empty, or the set would be in bijection with the natural numbers, contradicting the fact that $G$ is finite.
+We may therefore choose the smallest element of this set, say $n$.
 By definition of $n$ the set $\{x\in\mathbb{N}:s(g,\phi,n)=s(g,\phi,n+x)\}$ must also be non-empty, so we may again pick its smallest element and call it $r$.

 The structure of $\mathcal{X}$ is further restricted by the following result: \begin{lemma} Let $(g,\phi)\in G\times End(G)$ and $x,y\in\mathbb{N}$, then

 \end{lemma} \begin{proof} Note that $s(g,\phi, x+y)=\phi^{x+y-1}(g)\cdot\ldots\cdot g$.
 Since $\phi$ preserves multiplication, applying $\phi^x$ to $s(g,\phi,y)$ adds $x$ to the exponent of each term.
 Multiplication on the right by $s(g,\phi,x)$ then completes the remaining terms of $s(g,\phi,x+y)$.